-The review process does not include a formal evaluation of programs or services.
-Consequently, inclusion in the directory is not an endorsement of a service provider or organization. ccteht.ca 437-993-STOP (7867) 3 P.O.
-Box 22161 Toronto, On.
-M4H 1N9
+The review process does not include a formal evaluation of programs or services, however an organizations capacity and prior experiencing supporting human trafficking survivors is an important component of the review process.
+Consequently, inclusion in the Directory is not an endorsement of a service provider or organization by The Canadian Centre to End Human Trafficking.